 - Use a frozen lemon juice cube with honey and a bit of ginger to soothe sore throats.

 - Use the lemon slices as ice-cubes for a delicious addition to your daily water.
 (Please make sure that your water is purified.)

 - Use frozen lime cubes in homemade guacamole.

 - For a fresh smelling kitchen: Grow A Lemon Seed Indoor Plant.
 1) Soak lemon seeds in purified water for about 2 to 3 hours and let them dry on paper towels.
 2) Gently remove outer layer of seeds.
 3) Put back into water as you prepare soil.
-4) Place potting soil in a flower pot or a cup and plant the seeds.
+4) Place potting soil in a flower-pot or a cup and plant the seeds.
 Add water to moisten the soil.
 5) Place small pebbles on top of seeds.
-6) You will see the the plants will start sprouting after a period of time, depending on the sunlight and moisture.
+6) You will see the plants will start sprouting after a period of time, depending on the sunlight and moisture.
 Full instructions and pictures here.